wpenistone/Ford-Dialogue-Editor/README.md

     *   Use the `Edit -> Add Node` menu item (`Ctrl+N`).
     *   A default "start" node is created if the editor is launched empty.
 3.  **Selecting:**
-    *   Click on a node, edge, or visual group to select it.
+    *   Click on a node or edge to select it.
     *   Hold `Ctrl` and click to select multiple items.
     *   Drag a selection box to select multiple items.
 4.  **Editing Properties:**